Kenya entry requirements for Cameroon passport holders

 Return or onward ticket

-Immigration officers routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight itinerary ready.
-Without one, you may be denied boarding or entry.Required
+Immigration officers at JKIA routinely ask for a confirmed onward ticket.
+Have a printed or digital copy of your flight out of Kenya ready.
+If you're overlanding, a bus ticket or ferry booking works too.Required

 Proof of accommodation